Easington Youth Club CIO is a registered charity

 Age 11 onwards.
 Approximately 25 attend.

-All the volunteer youth workers are DBS registered, first aid trained, safe guarding trained and dedicated to providing a safe environment for the young people to enjoy.
+All the Trustees, Management Committee and Youth Leaders are DBS registered, First Aid Trained, Safe Guarding trained and dedicated to providing a safe environment for the young people to enjoy.

 Fund raising events are organised by the volunteers and young people of the Youth Club throughout the year – Coffee mornings, Fun Days, Xmas Fayre, Sponsored Walks/Bike Rides/Silences, Community Help Days etc.

 The young people also support their community with logging/gardening days for the elderly, beach cleans, helping at Church, School and Community events and many more.

 The Youth Club provides social contact, support and a safe haven for both adults, children and young people in a community which is losing so many of the valuable facilities needed to sustain a vibrant and diverse community.